 alpha-BBO Glan-Laser Polarizers

-Alpha-BBO Glan-Laser Polarizers Divert P-Polarization, Leaving a Very Pure S-Polarized Beam (Aligned with the "Polarization Axis" Mark on the Housing) Passing Through the Polarizer
+Alpha-BBO Glan-Laser Polarizers Divert Ordinary Rays, Leaving Highly Polarized Extraordinary Rays (Aligned with the "Polarization Axis" Mark on the Housing) Passing Through the Polarizer

-The Glan-Laser α-BBO Polarizer is specifically designed to deal with high-energy, short-wavelength laser light.
+Our Glan-Laser α-BBO Polarizers are specifically designed to deal with high-energy, short-wavelength laser light.
 Like our Glan-Taylor and Glan-Laser Calcite Polarizers, these polarizers are ideal for applications requiring extremely high polarization purity (100,000:1), high damage threshold (5 J/cm2, 10 ns pulse, 10 Hz, 0.347 mm Spot Size, @ 355 nm), and transmisison in the UV (210 - 450 nm).
+A significant amount of reflected light escapes the polarizers through the side port, including all of the ordinary ray and some of the extraordinary ray.
+As such, the escape beam is not fully polarized, and only the transmitted extraordinary ray should be used for applications that require a high-quality, polarized beam.

 The polarizers are available with three antireflection coatings: a single-layer MgF2 antireflection coating (SLAR-MgF2), a UV AR coating, or a V Coating optimized for 405 nm.
 The SLAR coating features good broadband UV performance with low reflectance (<1.5%) from 210 to 450 nm while the UV AR coating provides exceptionally low reflectance (<0.5%) from 220 to 370 nm.
 The 405 nm V coating provides even less reflectance (<0.25%) than the UV coating at 405 nm.
-See the Graphs tab for more information.
+These coatings also serve as a protective layer that prevents the hygroscopic α-BBO substrate from interacting with moisture in the environment.
+Please see the Graphs tab for more information about the reflectance of these coatings.

 For compatibility with Thorlabs' selection of rotation mounts and other optomechanics, these polarizers can be mounted in our Polarizing Prism Mounts, which are available for both 5 mm (SM05PM5) and 10 mm polarizers (SM1PM10).
 Thorlabs also provides Glan-Taylor polarizers.